Harish321/U/README.md

   3. Database
   4. Devops&Hosting

-All the above blocks have their own set of requirements to meet to give a proper justifiaction to there name and now we are going to list down the requiremnts and how different lanugages & frameworks implmentaion for those requirements.
+All the above blocks have their own set of requirements to meet, to give a proper justifiaction to their name and now we are going to list down the requiremnts against each block and will see the implimentations of most popular languages/frameworks in those respective block approached for the requirements.

 [FRONT END | BACK END]
 [DATABASE | DEVOPS]